-This project will benefit spring and fall chinook salmon, summer and winter steelhead, coho salmon, cutthroat trout, and lamprey.
-The changes in the diversion system, which should be completed by autumn of 2015, will also increase flows in a ¼-mile stretch of the Rogue River, improving navigation through Nugget Falls, and allow for safer public access to the river.
+This project benefits spring and fall chinook salmon, summer and winter steelhead, coho salmon, cutthroat trout, and lamprey.
+The changes in the diversion system, which were completed in autumn 2016, will also increase flows in a ¼-mile stretch of the Rogue River, improving navigation through Nugget Falls, and allow for safer public access to the river.

 To learn more about how WaterWatch achieved its goal of freeing the lower 157 miles of the Rogue River and restoring streamflows, watch our Free the Rogue campaign video:

 The Rogue dam removals are expected to provide a boost to the river’s coho salmon, and augment runs of spring and fall chinook salmon, summer and winter steelhead, resident cutthroat trout, and Pacific lamprey.
 For detail on how the four dams were removed and the benefits to the basin and the region, check out our pages on: